alexcoman-contractor/code-challenge-calculate-cart/README.md

 Pay attention that the offers are independent (if it's: "buy one red widget, get the second half price", it doesn't mean that if you buy 2 you will get 1 free)

-2. Running the cli application

-- you can run the code by using `php run.php`
+- You can run the code by using `php run.php`